kylerbrown/bark/README.md

 - `csv-from-textgrid` -- converts a [praat](http://www.fon.hum.uva.nl/praat/) TextGrid file to a csv
 - `csv-from-lbl` -- converts an [aplot](https://github.com/melizalab/aplot) [lbl](https://github.com/kylerbrown/lbl) file to a csv
 - `csv-from-plexon-csv` -- converts a [Plexon OFS](http://www.plexon.com/products/offline-sorter) waveform csv to a bark csv.
-- `dat-decimate` -- downsamples a raw binary data file by an integer factor, likely want to low-pass filter your data first.
+- `dat-decimate` -- downsamples a raw binary data file by an integer factor, you want to low-pass filter your data first.
 - `dat-segment` -- segments a file based on a band of spectral power, based on [Koumura & Okanoya](dx.doi.org/10.1371/journal.pone.0159188)
 - `bark-label-view` -- Annotate or review events in relation to a sampled dataset, such as birdsong syllable labels on a microphone recording.